Music of The Last of Us Part II: Production and composition

 Gustavo Santaolalla returned to compose and perform the score for The Last of Us Part II, as he had done with the first game.
-He was tasked by the team at developer Naughty Dog with creating the emotional, character-based tracks.
-Santaolalla worked on the game for around two to three years.
-Instead of scoring directly to the game's material, he created music based on the story pitch by creative director and co-writer Neil Druckmann, and the two later collaborated to fit the music into the scenes, where it would occasionally require a minor rewrite.
-He delivered small parts of the music over time, often inspiring Druckmann to write new scenes based on the tracks.
-With elements of the game still in development, Santaolalla worked with the story, characters, and artwork to craft the score, though he felt that his work on the first game ensured that he was already familiar with "the visual language".
-He wanted to maintain and extend motifs from the first game while introducing new elements.
-Santaolalla continued to use the ronroco, his signature instrument used in the first game's main theme, as he felt it enhanced Ellie's qualities through feminine sounds.
-Part IIs main theme uses a banjo, which Santaolalla felt reflected the game's American setting and origin; he was initially hesitant in using it, but the developers encouraged him to do so.
+Naughty Dog tasked him to create emotional, character-based tracks, and he worked on the game for two to three years.
+He created music based on the story pitch by creative director Neil Druckmann and they fit the music into the scenes later, occasionally requiring minor rewrites.
+Santaolalla delivered small parts over time, often inspiring Druckmann to write new scenes.
+With the game still in development, Santaolalla worked with the story, characters, and artwork to craft the score, though he was familiar with "the visual language" after the first game.
+He wanted to maintain and extend the first game's motifs while introducing new elements.
+He felt his approach in composing had not changed as the themes of love (continued from the first game) and hate (new to Part II were linked: the latter a deformation of the former.

+Santaolalla continued using the ronroco, his signature instrument used in the first game's theme, as he felt it enhanced Ellie's qualities through feminine sounds, while he introduced a banjo for Abby's theme.
+He composed Part II's score around the banjo and an electric guitar, feeling the increased characters and complexities demanded more timbre.
+The developers encouraged him to use the banjo despite his initial hesitance; he felt it reflected the game's American setting and origin and his spontaneous use imparted a "searching, reflective, pensive" feeling.
+Santaolalla wanted Joel's themes rendered acoustically in Part II, replacing the first game's Fender VI bass guitar with esoteric Argentine strings called "Magma", which maintained the Fender's darkness but emitted a more virile sound.
+For the orchestral parts, Santaolalla favored the bass clarinet for its five octave range and warm quality, akin to a flute.
 The music during Joel's death scene intended to build dread but feel inevitable, as opposed to the surprise and sadness invoked during Sarah's death in the first game.
-Druckmann wanted to achieve moments in which the music conveys narrative elements: after Abby collects the medicine to save Yara, the music symbolizes her redemption; when she protects Lev in the game's conclusion, the music represents their relationship.
+Druckmann wanted the music to convey narrative elements: after Abby collects the medicine to save Yara, the music symbolizes her redemption; when she later protects Lev, it represents their relationship.